 It is often helpful for the victim to have friends or supporters with them during the court process.
 There is usually sufficient space in most hearing rooms to accommodate friends and supporters.

 On the other hand, the client needs to be aware that some traffickers may bring a group of ‘supporters’ of their own.
 So it may be necessary to take care with where the victim sits when they are not giving evidence to avoid intimidation.
 Any concerns with the conduct of observers should be referred to the judge.

 Even if the victim cannot bring any friends, it is usually advisable to have at least one person of the same sex who will accompany them at all times in the hearing centre.
 This includes going to the toilet, the café, etc. Victims need to know (if this is what they want) that will never need to come across the trafficker alone.

 If possible, advisors should also ensure that they have their own interpreter.
 While courts and tribunals provide interpreters for the hearing, these are rarely available outside of the hearing room.
 Apart from the practical difficulties of running a court hearing without being able to take instructions from the client, the fact that a victim cannot communicate with their legal team renders the entire process far more alienating.
-Having a client-focussed interpreter can also be useful to check on the quality of court interpreters, who may not even speak the correct language.
+Having a client-focussed interpreter can also be useful to check on the quality of court interpreters, in case there are difficulties with interpreting, eg the court has not booked the correct language.

 Some clients may have fears about the traffickers using witchcraft or Juju in the courtroom.
 The issue is not the physical reality of witchcraft or Juju, but the psychological impact on the victim.
 Juju is where traffickers corrupt West Africa traditional belief systems to control their victims, who believe they will be punished or killed by the spirits of the deceased for disobedience.
 Some victims have been put through specific Juju ceremonies before being trafficked to this country, others may simply have a cultural belief which the traffickers have exploited.